emanpecson/quorum-bots-docs/README.md

 ### Understanding the `page.tsx`

-In React, its conventional to define a main function that defines that page.
+In React, it is conventional to define a main function that defines that page.
 In there, you are able to define variables.
 And it **MUST** return some _special_ React HTML, which is ultimately what is displayed on the web-page.

 But before we get into that, there are a few variables in the `page.tsx` that we must define for each library: